 This program provides assistance to qualifying homeowners or tenants who are physically or financially unable to maintain their properties.
 Operation Fix It teams volunteers and local businesses to provide labor and materials.

 Interested in giving back to the community?
 There are several volunteer opportunities for those interested in working in a parks and recreation environment including; one time special events, trail maintenance, youth sports coaching or officiating, working in a community center and more!
 For additional information please email or call.

 Paiute is always in need of volunteers for the following programs:

-Do you like to hike, meet people, enjoy the Sonoran Desert and share your knowledge of our special environment?
-If you answered yes to any of these questions, Pinnacle Peak Park has a variety of volunteer opportunities available to you.
-Training begins in October with local geology, flora, fauna, history and archaeology.
+Do you like to hike, meet people, spend time outdoors, enjoy the Sonoran Desert and share your knowledge of our unique and special environment?
+If you answered yes to any of these questions, Pinnacle Peak Park has a variety of volunteer opportunities available to you!

 Police volunteers work within several divisions of the department in clerical support positions and assist patrol in vehicle transport.
 Volunteers must be citizen academy graduates before being eligible for any positions that may be available.
-Citizen academy applications can be located at http://www.scottsdaleaz.gov/Police/recruit/volunteer.asp and two sessions are held each year.
+Citizen academy applications can be located in the Police section of the website and two sessions are held each year.
 Volunteer applications are only accepted if a position is available and any and all openings are posted on the Police website.

 Scottsdale Senior Services provides an integrated system of services, resources and opportunities to help people improve their lives, neighborhoods and community through recreation, social services, and health and wellness services.
 Both Scottsdale Senior Centers, Via Linda Senior Center and Granite Reef Senior Center, offer various volunteer opportunities for you to make a difference.
 Some examples include concierge, blood pressure screeners, intergenerational programs, home delivered meals, lunch program, computer lab, peer support program, and special events.